NSSAC/slurm-hpc-workflows/docs/rivanna-setup.md

 ## Setup Cross-Desktop Group (XDG) user directories

-Ray HPC workflows uses the XDG user directories for storing temporary and runtime files.
+Slurm workflows uses the XDG user directories for storing temporary and runtime files.
 On Rivanna we use `/scratch` for this.
 Add the following lines at the end of your `$HOME/.bashrc`